Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by

 On the other hand, Hawking proposed black holes can emit thermal radiation when quantum effects are considered and this radiation is called Hawking radiation.
-As quantum "fringerprints" of black holes, Hawking radiation has the information about the evaporation dynamics of black holes.
-And the process of Hawking radiation is that negative particles enter black holes and positive particles escape to infinity, which produced by a vacuum fluctuation near the event horizon of black holes \cite{Hawking:1975vcx}.
-It should be pointed that the emergence of Hawking radiation is an combination of general relativity, quantum mechanics and thermodynamics.
-Since the concept of Hawking radiation was proposed, the research on the topic has not stopped in the last few decades.
-In 1975, Damour and Mann developed a method for computing Hawking radiation \cite{Damour:1976jd}.
-In 2000, Parikh and Wilczek proposed a quantum tunneling method to research Hawking radiation \cite{Parikh:1999mf} and Kerner et al. further improved the method \cite{Kerner:2008qv,Kerner:2007rr}.
-In 2011, Kokkotas et al. used 6th WKB method formula proposed by Konoplya to compute Hawking radiation by grey-body factors \cite{Konoplya:2003ii,Kokkotas:2010zd}.
-Moreover, due to the feature of versatility and flexibility, the 6th WKB method is adopt to obtain Hawking radiation in many papers \cite{Konoplya:2020jgt,Konoplya:2020cbv,Li:2022wzi} and we also employ the method in this paper.
+As quantum ``fingerprints" of black holes, Hawking radiation has the information about the evaporation dynamics of black holes.
+And the process of Hawking radiation is that negative particles enter black holes and positive particles escape to infinity, which is produced by a vacuum fluctuation near the event horizon of black holes \cite{Hawking:1975vcx}.
+It should be pointed that the emergence of Hawking radiation is a combination of general relativity, quantum mechanics and thermodynamics.
+Since the concept of Hawking radiation was proposed, the researches on the topic have not stopped in the last few decades.
+In 1975, Damour and Ruffini developed a method for computing Hawking radiation \cite{Damour:1976jd}.
+In 2000, Parikh and Wilczek proposed a quantum tunneling method to research Hawking radiation \cite{Parikh:1999mf} and then Kerner and Mann further improved the method \cite{Kerner:2008qv,Kerner:2007rr}.
+In 2011, Kokkotas \textit{et al.} used 6th-order Wentzel-Kramers-Brillouin (WKB) method proposed by Konoplya to compute Hawking radiation by gray-body factors \cite{Konoplya:2003ii,Kokkotas:2010zd}.
+Moreover, due to the feature of versatility and flexibility, the 6th order WKB method is adopted to obtain Hawking radiation in many papers \cite{Konoplya:2020jgt,Konoplya:2020cbv,Li:2022wzi} and we also employ the method in this paper.